-These lectures cover CPA practice questions covering long term contracts including percentage of completion method and completed contract method are covered in my intermediate accounting course and CPA exam lessons.
+My video lectures about CPA practice questions covering long term contracts including percentage of completion method and completed contract method are covered in my intermediate accounting course and CPA exam lessons.
 Or browse from menu above.

 Long term contracts frequently provide that the seller (builder) may bill the purchaser at intervals, as it reaches various points in the project.
 Examples of long-term contracts are construction-type contracts, development of military and commercial aircraft, weapons-delivery systems, and space exploration hardware.
 When the project consists of separable units, such as a group of buildings or miles of roadway, contract provisions may provide for delivery in installments.
 In that case, the seller would bill the buyer and transfer title at stated stages of completion, such as the completion of each building unit or every 10 miles of road.
 The accounting records should record sales when installments are “delivered.”

 A company satisfies a performance obligation and recognizes revenue over time if at least one of the following three criteria is met:

 - 1.The customer simultaneously receives and consumes the benefits of the seller’s performance as the seller performs.